TLDR: quick comparison table

 2. BrightData

 Bright Data (formerly Luminati) runs the largest proxy network in the industry: 150+ million residential IPs across 195 countries.
-If a site has serious anti-bot protection and you need to scrape it reliably at scale, this is where enterprises typically land.
+If a site has complex access requirements and you need to scrape it reliably at scale, this is where enterprises typically land.

-The product suite includes a Web Scraper API, 120+ pre-built scrapers for sites like Amazon and LinkedIn, a Scraping Browser for complex JavaScript-heavy pages, and Web Unlocker for bypassing sophisticated protection systems.
+The product suite includes a Web Scraper API, 120+ pre-built scrapers for sites like Amazon and LinkedIn, a Scraping Browser for complex JavaScript-heavy pages, and Web Unlocker for accessing complex sites automatically.
 They're SOC 2 Type II certified and GDPR compliant, which matters if you're working in regulated industries.

 Code example